DragonBlame/tpf-dragons-edition/WABBAJACK.md

 option to drop this mod’s potions to 0%.
 Change the chance of NPCs having potions to 20% (we don’t want everyone to have those, right?) and the number of potions to 3.
-* **SmoothCam (if you are using the mod from the *Interface* section)** - Activate the preset in *Presets* by pressing on *Slot 1:
-DocOct* in *Load Preset*.
-If you want, you can also enable shoulder swapping in *Following* by choosing your shoulder swap key.
-I recommend one of your mouse’s buttons if you have many buttons on it.
-Then in *Crosshair*, enable *3D Magic Crosshair,* enable size manipulation, set minimum and maximum crosshair size to 40, then set stealth meter's Y offset to 200.
 * **Werewolf Widget Control (if you are using the mod from the *Interface* section)** - Change opacity to 60 and text colour to white.
 The timer won’t work during your first transformation, after transforming at least once, save your game.
 When